Movies

 Not far off the strip, across I-15 and a smidge northwest of the Treasure Island area (or slightly southwest of Resorts World) is Area 15.
 Cheekily, the signage tells you Area 15 doesn’t exist.

 But this "nonexistent" area is starting to flourish.
 Home to Meow Wolf’s Omega Mart, it’s branching out.
-There’s the Illuminarium, which currently features Rolling Stone Presents: Amplified, an immersive history of rock ‘n’ roll and later this summer Universal is set to open an immersive experience based on its classic horror movie characters.
+There’s the Illuminarium, which currently features Rolling Stone Presents: Amplified, an immersive history of rock ‘n’ roll, and later this summer Universal is set to open an immersive experience based on its classic horror movie characters.

 And then there’s the recently opened John Wick Experience.

 Sure, it’s an escape room of sorts.
-I can’t say I’m a fan of escape rooms and the term here seems a little too demeaning for my taste, considering what this experience actually offers.
+I can’t say I’m a fan of escape rooms and the term here seems a little too overly simplified for my taste, considering what this experience actually offers.
 It recreates many of the elements seen in the John Wick movies and if you’re a fan of those (superb) movies, it’s quite a treat.

-Picture this (mentally, since it’s against High Table rules to take photos during the John Wick Experience, an action which could result in excommunication – and if you don’t get that reference, there are four movies you need to watch): the John Wick Experience features a pretty large cast who recreate various elements of staying at The Continental, the prestige hotel chain catering to those of a certain profession.
+Picture this (mentally, since it’s against High Table rules to take photos during the John Wick Experience, an action which could result in excommunication — and if you don’t get that reference, there are four movies you need to watch): the John Wick Experience features a pretty large cast who recreate various elements of staying at the Continental, the prestige hotel chain catering to those of a certain profession.

 There’s the reception desk.
 Very serious.
 Get your mug shot taken, and sign some heavy-duty waivers (either online or on-site).

 Then relax with a beverage in the lounge area.
-Enjoy some thematic paintings and photographs. (it’d be nice if there were some Wick easter eggs in there).
+Enjoy some thematic paintings and photographs.
+(It’d be nice if there were some Wick easter eggs in there.)

 Number Two With a Bullet

 Based on your reservation time, you’ll get a text telling you your room is ready.
-Hop in the elevator with the bellhop, who’ll dutifully remind of Continental’s number one rule: no business will be conducted on Continental grounds.
-And now photographs within the hallways and rooms, either.
+Hop in the elevator with the bellhop, who’ll dutifully remind guests of Continental’s number one rule: no business will be conducted on Continental grounds.
+And no photographs within the hallways and rooms, either.
 Lots of confidentiality in people, places and things to be considered.

 What follows is a series of rooms that capture the essence of all things Wick.
 Some of the narrative is a little disjointed, but that’s okay.
 It works.
 A mood is set.
+An environment is created.

+At this point, there's activity on the leaderboard as names start to shuffle.
 Up at the top, in the number one spot, Wick, J. with a substantial $40 million bounty.

 Then...
 Huh?
 Next is Anderson, M. with a $1.5 million dollar price tag.